yoember/yoember.github.io/index.md

 <h1>About Page</h1>
 ```

-You can launch your app with `ember server` and navigate to `http://localhost:4200/about` page, you should see the created `About Page` header message.
+You can launch your app with `ember server` and navigate to `http://localhost:4200/about`, where you should see the newly created `About Page` header message.
 If you click on `Home` in your menu bar, your page will be empty.
 Let's fix that.

 Create a new `index` template with the following command in your terminal:

     $ ember generate template index

-Open in your editor the generated `./app/templates/index.hbs` file and add the following:
+Open in your editor the newly generated `./app/templates/index.hbs` file and add the following:

 ```html
 <h1>Home Page</h1>
 ```

-If you launch your app, you should see the above message on your home page, however we still doesn't have `About` link in our menu bar.
+If you launch your app, you should see the above message on your home page, however we still don't have an `About` link in our menu bar.

-Open your `./app/templates/navbar.hbs` and add the following line to the `ul` section under `Home` link:
+Open your `./app/templates/navbar.hbs` and add the following line to the `ul` section under the `Home` link:

 ``` handlebars {% raw %}
     {{#link-to 'about' tagName="li"}}<a href="">About</a>{{/link-to}}{% endraw %}